liusy58/LearningCS/docs/DistributedStys/Introduction/TypeOfDisSys/README.md

 We make a distinction between distributed computing systems, distributed information systems, and pervasive systems.

 ???+note cluster computing vs. grid computing
-    In cluster computing the underlying hardware consists of a collection of similar workstation or PCs connected by LAN.
+    In cluster computing the underlying hardware consists of a collection of similar workstations or PCs connected by LAN.